Packing a Suitcase: Handy Tips

 Whether I'm going camping, or going visiting for a few days, my personal preference is the duffel bag.
 Because it has no rigidity, you can stuff-cram it full much easier than you can a suitcase.
 Also, the duffel itself is very flexible, and can be 'crunched' into awkwardly sized and shaped spaces, unlike even a soft-sided suitcase.

 However, the same tricks work no matter which piece of luggage you decide to use.

 One thing we always do is use all the space that would otherwise be wasted, and here, the shoes come in handy.
 You can put your small items such as toothpaste, deodorant, and the like inside the shoes.
 (For extra security in case of leaks, first seal them in plastic baggies.)
 Mind you, this probably only works if you are driving to your destination, what with all the lists of items forbidden on airplanes these days.
 You can also stuff underwear into shoes if you have a really big packing job.

 In a suitcase, use the little pockets around the edges to corral your undies and toiletries.
-It's easier to pack the toiletries scattered about than trying to find room to stuff in a separate travel kit, unless it's a very tiny kit—and if it's all that tiny, it isn't going to hold enough to do much good.
+It's easier to pack the toiletries scattered about than trying to find room to stuff in a separate travel kit, unless it's a very tiny kit.

 The more space you can conserve, the fewer bags you'll need to carry, and that's fewer things to keep track of.

 - Never put any prescription medications in your checked-through luggage.
 Keep them with you at all times.
 Then, if your luggage goes astray, you won't be without your necessary medication.